 Remove the pan from the heat source, fish out those sprigs of thyme and stir in chopped cilantro.

 That’s it, you’re done!

-Like I said, this goes good with just about anything… apparently in Costa Rica, they eat it as much as 3 times a day, which means with practically very meal, but are particularly fond of it at breakfast, alongside a couple of fried eggs.
+Like I said, this goes good with just about anything… in Costa Rica, they traditionally eat Gallo Pinto at breakfast, and usually will serve it with fresh fruits, fried plaintain, toasts and a couple of fried eggs.

 - 2 tbsp extra-virgin olive oil

-- 1/4 cup Salsa Lizano or Worcestershire sauce + 1 tsp ground cumin**
+- 2-3 tbsp Salsa Lizano, or Worcestershire sauce + 1/2 tsp ground cumin**

-- 3 cups cooked white rice preferably chilled overnight
+- 3 cups day old cooked white rice***

 - 1/2 cup finely chopped fresh cilantro

 - 1 small onion, peeled and roughly chopped

 - Enough water to cover the black beans

 To make the cooked black beans

 - Place the dry black beans in a large bowl and add enough water to cover the beans with at least 4 inches of water.
 Cover and let sit overnight.